EspioGB/RVC/README.md

 Once the 2 input fields are filled in, simply click `Download`!
 Once the output message says `[NAME] Model successfully downloaded!`, you should be able to use it in the `Generate` tab after clicking the refresh models button!

-### Upload RVC models via WebUI

----

-For people who have trained RVC v2 models locally and would like to use them for AI Cover generations.
-Navigate to the `Upload model` tab, and follow the instructions.
-Once the output message says `[NAME] Model successfully uploaded!`, you should be able to use it in the `Generate` tab after clicking the refresh models button!

 ---

 ### Running the pipeline via WebUI